agentlang-ai/agentlang-docs/docs/design-studio/data-model/records/create-record.md

 ### **Step 7: Click "Create"**

-Once you're confident with the entered record name, find the "Create" button within the dialogue box and click on it.
+Find the "Create" button within the dialogue box and click on it.

-### **Step 8: Record Creation Process**

-After clicking "Create," the platform will process your request and generate a new record within the selected component of the model.
+Design Studio will process your request and generate a new record within the selected component of the model.

-The creation process might take a few seconds.

-### **Step 9: Confirmation and Completion**

 Upon successful record creation, you will see the box with the blue border on the canvas.

 ![](img/create-record-3.png)

-### **Step 10: Continue Working with Components and Records**

 You can continue adding more records to the same component or explore other features and options provided by the platform for data modeling and design.

 Congratulations!
-You've successfully learned how to work with components and records in a model following the steps outlined in this tutorial
+You've successfully learned how to work with components and records in a model.